Qinngorput

 Qinngorput is a district of Nuuk, the capital of Greenland.
-It is located near to the east-northeast of Nuuk Centrum, south of Nuuk Airport, approximately 5 km outside of the city centre.
+It was incorporated into the city in 2005.
+Qinngorput is located to the east and northeast of the Nuuk Centrum district and south of Nuuk Airport, approximately 5 km outside of the city centre.

+Originally a popular area for hunting and camping, Qinngorput was developed as part of Nuuk’s modern urban planning strategy to accommodate the city’s growth.
+The neighborhood has attracted a predominantly young population, with a particular focus on families with school-aged children, making it the youngest district in terms of average age in the city.

+Although still sparsely populated, there are plans for 1,200 apartments and a long-term capacity of up to 10,000 inhabitants.
+The majority of housing is privately owned, and new developments continue to rise along the southeastern shores of Malenebugten.

+In response to the dismantling of the dilapidated Blok P housing complex in central Nuuk, many displaced tenants were offered new accommodation in Qinngorput, although some expressed concerns over higher living costs and limited transportation options.
+The area has since seen significant infrastructure improvements, including the establishment of Hans Lynge School in 2011, the opening of a grocery store, and the development of parks and playgrounds.
+Enhanced connectivity was achieved with the 2008 completion of a road linking Qinngorput to central Nuuk, and bus services operated by Nuup Bussii now run frequently, facilitating regular commutes to other parts of the city.

 History

 The Qinngorput area was a popular camping and hunting site for many years before it was incorporated into Nuuk in 2005.
 Being the most recent district incorporated with the city, it attracts younger people and the focus is on families with school-aged children.
 This is reflected in the demographics; it has on average the youngest population of all Nuuk districts.
 Qinngorput does not have many inhabitants, less than 200, but the number of buildings is steadily growing.
-When finished the area will consist of 1200 apartments, with a planned potential capacity of 10.000 inhabitants, if needed.
+When finished the area will consist of 1,200 apartments, with a planned potential capacity of 10,000 inhabitants, if needed.
 The latest expansion of the district is along the south-eastern shores of Malenebugten, with 300 new apartments to be handed over in August 2013.

 The district is the newest neighbourhood of the growing city; the entire area consists of buildings erected since the mid-1990s and is a part of the new Nuuk city planning strategy.
 The overwhelming majority of the housing in the district is privately owned.
 The nearby Nuussuaq district was likewise purposefully erected in the late 1980s in order to minimize auxiliary city costs, stemming from infrastructural investments such as plumbing, power grids, and communications.